 5. Squeeze Filter

-A squeeze filter is just like its namesake, as you simply fill up the pouch at a stream and then squeeze the bag to filter water into a bottle.
+A squeeze filter is exactly what it sounds like it is: Simply fill up the pouch at a stream and then squeeze the bag to filter water into a bottle—it really is that simple.

 6. Straw Filters

-Straw Filters are basically water purification straws and they protect you from drinking bacteria, microplastics and protozoa.
+Straw Filters are water purification straws that prevent you from drinking bacteria, microplastics, and protozoa.

 The LifeStraw Water Filter converts 1,000 litres (264 gallons) of contaminated water into safe drinking water.
-It’s the perfect size to fit into your pocket as it weighs only 57 grams (2 ounces) and is 22.5 cm (9 inches) long and 2.5 cm (1 inch) in diameter.
+This straw filter also fits perfectly in your pocket as it weighs just 57 grams (2 oz) and measures 22.5 cm (9 inches).

 7. Chemicals